agraef/midizap/README.md

 midizap tries to keep things simple, which implies that it has its limitations.
 In particular, midizap lacks support for translating system messages and some more interesting ways of mapping, filtering and recombining MIDI data right now.
 There are other, more powerful utilities which do these things, but they are also more complicated and usually require programming skills.
 Fortunately, midizap often does the job reasonably well for simple mapping tasks (and even some rather complicated ones, such as the APCmini Mackie emulation included in the distribution).
 But if things start getting too fiddly then you should consider using a more comprehensive tool with real programming capabilities such as [Pd][] instead.

 midizap has only been tested on Linux so far, and its keyboard and mouse support is tailored to X11, i.e., it's pretty much tied to Unix/X11 systems right now.
-Native Mac or Windows support certainly seems possible, but it's not going to happen until someone who's in the know about suitable Mac and Windows replacements for the X11 XTest extension, comes along and ports it over.
+Native Mac or Windows support certainly seems possible, but it's not going to happen until someone steps in who's in the know about suitable Mac and Windows replacements for the X11 XTest extension.

 # See Also